swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 While redirection is useful to capture output in a file, you may want to sometimes capture output in a variable.
-The bash shell lets you do that using so-called backticks.
-These are the backwards apostrophes that appear on a US English keyboard at the upperr left, under the ~ (tilde).
+The bash shell lets you do that using so-called *backticks*.
+These are the backwards apostrophes that appear on a US English keyboard at the upperr left, under the `~` (tilde).

 A command inside a pair of these ticks is substituted with the